 The first question is whether the scan authenticated.
 External scans don’t authenticate; scan internally from the DMZ to confirm or refute a false positive.
 Unauthenticated scans are always less reliable because they have less to go on, and Nessus doesn’t want to risk stability by testing behavior any further than it has to.

 Check the output of plugin 19506 for whether the scans were credentialed.
 That’s your starting point.
 Tenable has a long list of authentication-related plugins to run through.
 If you correct the authentication issues, rescan again and see if your findings go away.
+When you authenticate, Nessus can check the actual files, which is extremely reliable.
+Checking behavior is less so.

 Check the port